carlsborg/dust/README.md

 Dust is an ssh cluster shell primarily useful for development, prototyping, custom configuration of EC2 clusters.

-The underlying philosophy is that it should be simple to setup a cluster via config, and manage it from the command line.
-Any cloud features that would require complex command line configuration are better done via drop-in python dust commands.
-Any repeatable OS configuration tasks are better done by invoking a configuration management tool, possibly via a python dust command.
+The underlying philosophy is that it should be simple to setup a cluster via config, and manage it from the command line; any cloud configuration tasks that would require complex command line options are better done via drop-in python dust commands; and any repeatable OS configuration tasks are better done by invoking a configuration management tool, possibly via a python dust command.

 ## Usage
 Running dust.py drops to a shell that allows you to: